cakephp/docs/en/development/dispatch-filters.rst

-There are several reasons to want a piece of code to be run before any controller code is executed or right before the response is sent to the client, such as response caching, header tunning, special authentication or just to provide access to a mission-critical
+There are several reasons to want a piece of code to be run before any controller code is executed or right before the response is sent to the client, such as response caching, header tuning, special authentication or just to provide access to a mission-critical
 API response in lesser time than a complete request dispatching cycle would take.